shouya/thinking-dumps/lazy/README.md

 (λ (a b) (+ a b))
 ```

-for one argument lambda, the paren is optional, ie. you can write
+for one argument lambda, the parenthesis are optional, ie. you can write
 code like this:

 ```racket
 (λ a (+ 1 a))
 ```

-Loli lambdas always curry, that is to say,
+Loli lambdas always curry, which is to say,

 ```racket
 (λ (a b) (+ a b))
 ```

-is just a syntatic sugar of writing
+is just a syntatic sugar to write

 ```racket
 (λ (a) (λ (b) (+ a b)))
 ```

-Because of purity, zero argument lambda is not allowed.
+Because of purity from lambda calculus, zero argument lambda is not
+supported.

 *compiler details:* all syntatic sugars, including multi-argument
  lambda and multiple application, are expanded in the compiling